-Together, Linda and her family would have to brave the legal roadblocks facing all Alzheimer’s and dementia patients wishing to take matters into their own hands.
+Together, Linda and her family would brave the legal roadblocks facing all Alzheimer’s and dementia patients wishing to take matters into their own hands.
 And would Linda have the faculties to carry out her radical wish?

-Shot over the course of three years, Radical Acts of Love chronicles Linda’s remarkable journey into the dark – a tribute to Linda and her intrepid, loyal community – while offering a challenging albeit essential examination of Alzheimer’s disease.
+Shot over the course of four years, Radical Acts of Love chronicles Linda’s remarkable journey into the dark – a tribute to Linda and her intrepid, loyal community – while offering a challenging albeit essential examination of Alzheimer’s disease.